 - Some of our web pages are restricted to portrait or landscape orientation.
 This doesnt meet criterion 1.3.4 (orientation).

 - Some of the input fields in our forms dont contain appropriate autocomplete answers.
 This doesnt meet criterion 1.3.5 (identify input purpose).

-We plan to look at our websites and applications to make sure that our headings, tables, and lists are coded correctly, and that the navigation order of our pages makes sense.
-We will make sure that our instructions dont rely on you being able to see shape, size, colour or location on the page, or hear an audio cue.
-We will also make sure our pages can be viewed in portrait or landscape, and add in autocomplete answers where needed.
+We are looking at our websites and applications to make sure our headings, tables, and lists are coded correctly, and that the navigation order of our pages makes sense.
+We are ensuring our instructions dont rely on you being able to see shape, size, colour or location on the page, or hear an audio cue.
+We are also making sure our pages can be viewed in portrait or landscape, and adding in autocomplete answers where needed.

 - Some of our content is hard to see and hear.
 This means it does not meet WCAG 2.1 AA Guideline 1.4 (distinguishable).

 - Colour is sometimes used as the only way we highlight different content or links.
 This doesnt meet criterion 1.4.1 (use of colour).

 - You cant always stop, pause, mute, or adjust volume for audio that lasts longer than 3 seconds.
 This doesnt meet criterion 1.4.2 (audio control).

 - Our text and image contrast ratio is not always high enough.
 This doesnt meet criterion 1.4.3 (contrast minimum).